-I get so excited when I find healthy snacks that my kids love!
-And I can’t even tell you how much they enjoy this chocolate hummus recipe.
+I get so excited when I create healthy snacks that my kids love – like this healthy chocolate hummus recipe.

-This Chocolate Hummus recipe is so great because not only is it healthy and family-friendly, but it’s easy to make and ready in 5 minutes!
+As soon as one batch is eaten, they ask to make more and I happily oblige because not only is this chocolate hummus healthy, but it’s easy to make and ready in 5 minutes.
 Plus it’s gluten-free, dairy-free, has no refined sugar & it’s vegan!

 This chocolate hummus recipe is so easy to make that it literally is ready in 5 minutes from start to finish!
 However, here are a few notes to ensure your dessert hummus making success!